China client case studies

 A scanned copy of the Business License was e-mailed to our Client on the same day it had been issued.
 This confirmed that the WOFE has a legal entity and was able to conduct business as per the consulting activities noted on the license.
 However, to the frustration of our Client (who was keen to start invoicing Clients in China), we were still unable to open a corporate bank account in China at this stage, due to Chinese banking regulations which require a Foreign Exchange Registration Certificate.
 While Tina applied for a Foreign Exchange Registration Certificate at the Foreign Exchange Bureau, Hazel liaised with the Shanghai Municipal Bureau of Finance to obtain a Tax Registration License for the company.
 As part of this process, a tax officer visited the WOFE premises (in this case, Healy Consultants’ Shanghai office) to conduct a physical inspection.

-Five days after submitting the application, the Foreign Exchange Registration Certificate was issued by the Foreign Exchange Bureau, finally enabling the WOFE to open a foreign currency corporate bank account at Standard Chartered Bank in Shanghai.
+Five days after submitting the application, the Foreign Exchange Registration Certificate was issued by the Foreign Exchange Bureau, finally enabling the WOFE to open a foreign currency corporate bank account at a renowned international bank Bank in Shanghai.
 To fulfill the bank’s account opening requirements, our Shanghai Banking Team were required to complete the following tasks:

-- Complete an SCB Shanghai foreign currency corporate bank account application form, signed by the legal representative of the WOFE and stamped with the WOFE’s seal (made following the business license approval);
+- Complete the foreign currency corporate bank account application form, signed by the legal representative of the WOFE and stamped with the WOFE’s seal (made following the business license approval);

-- Ask all directors (including the legal representative) to have their signatures, passport copies and proof of residential address to be verified by an SCB officer in Singapore (where the directors are based).
+- Ask all directors (including the legal representative) to have their signatures, passport copies and proof of residential address to be verified by the bank officer in Singapore (where the directors are based).
 Healy Consultants’ Singapore Banking Team accompanied the directors to the bank, close to our headquarters in Singapore.

 To support our Client’s WOFE, Healy Consultants provide full Virtual Office services, including meeting facilities when required, as well as a telephone answering and mail forwarding service.